-During family “slide nights” I was transfixed by the colour and texture of Dad’s Kodachrome holiday images projected onto the loungeroom wall - a red beaked bird perched on my sister’s head, cousins leaning on a farm fence in the orange glow of a sunset.
+During family “slide nights”, I was transfixed by the colour and texture of Dad’s Kodachrome projected images - a red-beaked bird perched on my sister’s head, cousins leaning on a farm fence in the orange glow of a sunset.

 All images ©Rob Anderson